beeware/toga/docs/reference/api/index.rst

  :doc:`Box </reference/api/containers/box>`                           A generic container for other widgets.
 Used to construct layouts.
  :doc:`ScrollContainer </reference/api/containers/scrollcontainer>`   A container that can display a layout larger that the area of
                                                                       the container, with overflow controlled by scroll bars.
- :doc:`SplitContainer </reference/api/containers/splitcontainer>`     A container that divides an area into multiple panels with a movable
+ :doc:`SplitContainer </reference/api/containers/splitcontainer>`     A container that divides an area into two panels with a movable
                                                                       border.
  :doc:`OptionContainer </reference/api/containers/optioncontainer>`   Option Container
 ==================================================================== ========================================================================